Jun 10, 2015 - Jun 11, 2015

-Dr. van Dam is a graduate of the Vrije Universiteit van Amsterdam, Bachelor Degree in Education, holds a Master Degree in Organization & Management from the Universiteit van Amsterdam, and earned his Doctorate in Human Capital Development at Nyenrode Business Universiteit, Breukelen, The Netherlands.
+Dr. van Dam is a graduate of the Vrije Universiteit van Amsterdam, Bachelor Degree in Education, and holds a Master of Arts Degree in Social Sciences from the Universiteit van Amsterdam.
+He earned his Doctorate in Human Capital Development at Nyenrode Business Universiteit, Breukelen, The Netherlands.

 Executive Director Learning Innovation Unit, IESE Business School